angular/material-start/README.md

 <br/>
 - - -

-##### ES5 Tutorials
+##### ES6 Tutorials

+These tutorial use jspm.io: package manager for SystemJS which is built on top of the dynamic ES6 module loader.
+This allows developers to load any module format (ES6, CommonJS, AMD, and globals).

-These tutorials assume that you have already cloned the repository and executed the `npm update` command.
+These tutorials assume that you have already cloned the repository and executed the following commands:

+* `npm install jspm -g`
+* `jspm update`

 You will notice html Tutorials #0 thru #8: these will be used to guide you through the development process.
 By following these tutorials stages, you will be very quickly introduced to the powerful features of Angular Material.